The Community Right to Challenge and Our Contracts Register

-For contracted services where the contract term is between 10 months and one day and two years
+For contracted services where the contract term is between 10 months and one day to two years

 The time frame during which Ashford Borough Council will accept the submission of an Expression of Interest will be a one month period ending nine months before the date of the end of the contract (ignoring any extension to the contract granted under its terms).

-The end dates of our contracts can be found in our Contracts Register, updated quarterly.
+The end dates of our contracts can be found in our Contracts Register, which is updated quarterly.
 You can download them from the links list below:

 - April 2017 Contracts Register [xls] 192KB